greg-raven/grus/_posts/2012-02-27-boxer-feinstein-please-support-h-r-822.md

 States with right-to-carry laws have lower violent crime rates.
 On average, right-to-carry states have 22 percent lower total violent crime rates, 30 percent lower murder rates, 46 percent lower robbery rates, and 12 percent lower aggravated assault rates, compared to the rest of the country.
 The seven states with the lowest violent crime rates are right-to-carry states.
 (Data: FBI.)

 Crime declines in states with right-to-carry laws.
-Since adopting right-to-carry in 1987, Florida’s total violent crime and murder rates have dropped 32 percent and 58 percent, respectively.
-Texas’ violent crime and murder rates have dropped 20 percent and 31 percent, respectively, since enactment of its 1996 right-to-carry law.
+Since adopting right-to-carry in 1987, Florida's total violent crime and murder rates have dropped 32 percent and 58 percent, respectively.
+Texas' violent crime and murder rates have dropped 20 percent and 31 percent, respectively, since enactment of its 1996 right-to-carry law.
 (Data: FBI.)

 The right of self-defense is fundamental, and has been recognized in law for centuries.
 The Declaration of Independence asserts that "life" is among the unalienable rights of all people.
 The Second Amendment guarantees the right of the people to keep and bear arms for "security."

 The laws of all states and the constitutions of most states recognize the right to use force in self-defense.
 The Supreme Court has stated that a person "may repel force by force" in self-defense, and is "entitled to stand his ground and meet any attack made upon him with a deadly weapon, in such a way and with such force" as needed to prevent "great bodily injury or death."
 (Beard v.
 United States (1895))

-Congress affirmed the right to own guns for "protective purposes" in the Gun Control Act (1968) and Firearm Owners’ Protection Act (1986).
+Congress affirmed the right to own guns for "protective purposes" in the Gun Control Act (1968) and Firearm Owners' Protection Act (1986).
 In 1982, the Senate Judiciary Committee Subcommittee on the Constitution described the right to arms as "a right of the individual citizen to privately possess and carry in a peaceful manner firearms and similar arms."

 The passage of this bill is especially important to Californians, whose carry permits are currently not recognized in other states.